verge-io/docs/docs/product-guide/system/nvidia-vgpu.md

    * Click **Edit** on the left menu.
    * Select the desired **NVIDIA vGPU Profile** from the dropdown list.
 Consult NVIDIA vGPU documentation for information regarding available profile types for your hardware.
    * The **Make Guest Driver ISO** option can be used to automatically create a guest driver ISO file from the NVIDIA driver bundle selected above.
 If you have already created guest drivers, select the ISO in the next step.
    * The **Driver ISO** file specifies an ISO file that can be attached to consuming VMs, providing a convenient way to access client drivers for installation within the guest operating system.
 (Select the ***Attach Guest Drivers*** option when attaching the device to a VM or tenant.)
 !!! note "If you selected *Make Guest Driver ISO* option, leave the Driver ISO field set to *-- None --*; the system will automatically create the ISO file (based on the bundle driver selected), and specify it as the Driver ISO for the resource group."

 * Click **Submit** to save the client driver settings for the resource group.

-!!! note "Once changes have been made, it may be required to put the node into [**Maintenance Mode**](/product-guide/maintenancemode) and click **Reload Drivers**.
+!!! tip "Once changes have been made, it may be required to put the node into [**Maintenance Mode**](/product-guide/system/maintenance-mode) and click **Reload Drivers**."

 The resource group dashboard contains the resource rules that were auto-generated for your selected NVIDIA devices.
 You can click an individual rule to view configuration detail.
 A system-created rule can be modified as needed; for example, the *Node* filter can be changed to *-- None --* to include matching devices from all nodes.
-Information regarding resource rules is available at: [**Device Passthrough Overview - Resource Rules**](/product-guide/virtual-machines/device-pass-overview#resource-rules)
+Information regarding resource rules is available at: [**Device Passthrough Overview - Resource Rules**](/product-guide/system/device-pass-overview#resource-rules)

 ## VM/Guest Configuration